-22. Recruitment, General Supervision and Code of Conduct
+21. Recruitment, General Supervision and Code of Conduct

-- 22.1.
+- 21.1.
 When recruiting staff and volunteers the school must ensure all appropriate checks must be made.
-Please refer to the School's separate Safer Recruitment policy. - 22.2.
-The school must keep a careful check on all visitors and guests whether their visit is by invitation or unsolicited. - 22.3.
-The school must ensure that there are sufficient staff (in the appropriate male/female balance) to run all activities. - 22.4.
+Please refer to the School's separate Safer Recruitment policy. - 21.2.
+The school must keep a careful check on all visitors and guests whether their visit is by invitation or unsolicited. - 21.3.
+The school must ensure that there are sufficient staff (in the appropriate male/female balance) to run all activities. - 21.4.
 All school staff must be an adult role model for children and young people: courteous, friendly and kind.
 No member of staff should make suggestive or discriminatory comments.
-We have drawn up a Staff Behaviour policy to lay out clearly our expectations of staff. - 22.5.
-All school staff should respect children and young people at all times regardless of their sex, ethnicity, disability or sexual orientation.
+We have drawn up a Staff Behaviour policy to lay out clearly our expectations of staff. - 21.5.
+All school staff should respect children and young people at all times regardless of their sex, ethnicity, disability or sexual orientation. - 21.6.

-- 22.6.
 No member of school staff must ever allow or engage in inappropriate verbal or physical contact of any description.
-It is easy for certain types of behaviour to be misinterpreted. - 22.7.
+It is easy for certain types of behaviour to be misinterpreted. - 21.7.
 All school staff should be firm and fair with children.
 Favouritism should be avoided, as should singling out troublemakers.
-All staff should keep in mind the distinction between bad behaviour and the child exhibiting unacceptable behaviour. - 22.8.
-No member of school staff should allow children or adults to engage in abusive activities such as initiation rites, ridiculing or bullying. - 22.9.
-All members of school staff should redirect excessive attention-seeking behaviour into positive activity where possible. - 22.10.
-The school must develop an ethos that allows staff to feel comfortable and caring enough to point out any inappropriate attitudes or behaviour to each other. - 22.11.
-The school must encourage children to trust their own feelings about adult behaviour and to assert their right to determine (within sensible limits) the behaviour with which they are comfortable. - 22.12.
+All staff should keep in mind the distinction between bad behaviour and the child exhibiting unacceptable behaviour. - 21.8.
+No member of school staff should allow children or adults to engage in abusive activities such as initiation rites, ridiculing or bullying. - 21.9.
+All members of school staff should redirect excessive attention-seeking behaviour into positive activity where possible. - 21.10.
+The school must develop an ethos that allows staff to feel comfortable and caring enough to point out any inappropriate attitudes or behaviour to each other. - 21.11.
+The school must encourage children to trust their own feelings about adult behaviour and to assert their right to determine (within sensible limits) the behaviour with which they are comfortable. - 21.12.
 All school staff should avoid unobserved one-to-one contact with a child or young person.
-When such a situation is unavoidable, the door must be left open and a colleague must ideally be within sight and hearing. - 22.13.
-No male member of staff may enter an all-female room/dressing room etc. or vice versa. - 22.14.
-All school staff should report disclosures or concerns to the Senior Designated Lead - 22.15.
-School staff should never trivialise child abuse issues. - 22.16.
-In cases where personal care tasks are required school staff must carry out these tasks with the knowledge and agreement of parents. - 22.17.
-No member of school staff should drive or walk a young person home on their own unless the circumstances are exceptional. - 22.18.
+When such a situation is unavoidable, the door must be left open and a colleague must ideally be within sight and hearing. - 21.13.
+No male member of staff may enter an all-female room/dressing room etc. or vice versa.

+- 21.14.
+All school staff should report disclosures or concerns to the Senior Designated Lead - 21.15.
+School staff should never trivialise child abuse issues. - 21.16.
+In cases where personal care tasks are required school staff must carry out these tasks with the knowledge and agreement of parents. - 21.17.
+No member of school staff should drive or walk a young person home on their own unless the circumstances are exceptional. - 21.18.
 The school will report immediately to the DBS any person (whether employed, contracted, a volunteer or student) who has harmed or poses a risk of harm to a child and who has been removed from working (paid or unpaid) with children, or would have been removed had he or she not left earlier.
-Consideration will be given to making a referral to the National College for Teaching and Leadership (NCTL) - 22.19.
-Following the implementation of a new offence in April 2017 under section 67 of the Serious Crime Act 2015 criminalising anyone over the age of 18 who intentionally communicates sexually with a child under the age of 16 or with an intention to encourage a child to make a communication which is sexual, the School reiterates that all staff must abide by all communication procedures within the school such as Acceptable Use of ICT Policy which details the use of emails, internet and social media.
-This offence applies equally to online and offline communications irrespective of the way the communication is made (for example it will apply to oral communications and written notes as well as to e-mails and text messages).
+Consideration will be given to making a referral to the National College for Teaching and Leadership (NCTL)

-23. Protective Behaviours
+22. Protective Behaviours